-The primary goal of the TRiO Program is to assist more high risk or nontraditional students and adults to prepare for college, admitted to college, retained through graduation from undergraduate and to earn professional degrees and doctorates.
+The primary goal of the TRiO Programs is to assist more high risk or non-traditional students and adults in their preparation for college, admission to college, persistence through graduation and attainment of professional and doctoral degrees.
 Six TRiO programs are housed on the College's campus.

-Upward Bound I & II Programs are designed to provide academic enrichment and basic services to two hundred (200) high school students (grades 9-12).
-Educational Talent Search Program is a community outreach program serving nine hundred and fifty (950) students (grades 6-12) in central Mississippi.
+Upward Bound I & II Programs are designed to provide academic enrichment and basic services to high school students (grades 9-12).
+Educational Talent Search Program is a community out-reach program serving students (grades 6-12) in central Mississippi.
 Services include encouraging participants to complete secondary school and pursue post-secondary education, and to assist students who have deferred their secondary educational plans to re-enter such programs.
-Upward Bound Math & Science Center provides services for students from low-income families and students where neither parent graduated from a four-year college or university with cutting edge exposure to the science and mathematics areas.
+Upward Bound Math & Science Program provides services for students from low-income families and students where neither parent graduated from a four-year college or university with cutting edge exposure to the science and mathematics areas.
 Educational Opportunity Center provides assistance and information to adults who seek to enter or continue a program of post-secondary education.
-Student Support Services Program is designed to facilitate and encourage participants to pursue their academic and career objectives, which include acquiring a Bachelor's degree and other graduate and professional degrees.
+Student Support Services Program provides services to Tougaloo College students and is designed to facilitate and encourage participants to pursue their academic and career objectives, which include acquiring a Bachelor's degree and other graduate and professional degrees.